How do I apply for residency?

 To ensure satisfaction and service, the food menu is discussed at resident food focus groups and resident meetings and residents are encouraged to provide feedback on the meals during these times.
 Food surveys are also given to residents, which allows them to provide anonymous feedback on the meals if they chose to do so.
 The menus are reviewed very regularly and are overseen by a dietician.

 The catering staff are aware of resident's food likes and dislikes, as well as dietary and cultural requirements, allergies and eating abilities.
 Alternatives are offered if a resident does not like a particular food.

 All menus are reviewed to meet dietary and nutritional standards.
 Our chef and dietician work together to ensure resident nutritional care needs are met.

 What external services are available?

 Our weekly visiting hairdresser uses our on-site hairdressing salon, which means residents are able to have hairdressing services available to them from the comfort of home.
-Residents are also welcome to see our visiting barber and beauty therapist.
+Residents are also welcome to see our visiting barber.

 Visiting clergy and church services are also available to residents.

 We also have a wide range of visiting allied health professionals including: